UKFELs/Puffin/README.md

 Puffin is a so-called 'unaveraged' FEL code - meaning it is absent of the slowly varying envelope approximation (SVEA) and wiggler period averaging approximations.
-It does not utilize a 'slicing' model of the beam phase space and radiation field, and instead utilizes and algorithm which is much more similar to a Particle-In-Cell (PIC) code methodology.
+It does not utilize a 'slicing' model of the beam phase space and radiation field, and instead utilizes an algorithm which is much more similar to a Particle-In-Cell (PIC) code methodology.

 In addition, some accelerator componenets are included, and together with the